 An estimated 2 million to 2.5 million French expatriates are registered with the French consulate abroad.
 In reality, this figure is higher if you add up the number of unregistered expatriates, to come closer to 3 million French expatriates.
 More globally, with no less than 230 million people living in a country other than their own, figures from a recent study show that expatriation has become a normal part of the mobility landscape.
-If you’ve got the itch, if you’re tempted by expatriation but don’t dare take the plunge, we’ve got 10 good reasons to help you make up your mind.
+If you too have the itch to move, if expatriation appeals to you but you don’t dare to take the plunge, here are 10 good reasons why you might just decide to do so.

 Mastering a foreign language

-With expatriation, the question no longer arises.
+With an expatriation, the question will no longer arise.
 It’s anopportunity to work on and perfect one or moreforeign languages.
-Depending on the country, you can learn the local language (a must if you want to fit in) and English, which remains the most widely spoken language in the world, whether in your professional life or by meeting other foreign expatriates.
-If you really want to make progress, a word of advice: don’t just stay between French people.
+Depending on the country, you can learn the local language (a must if you want to fit in) and English, which remains the most widely spoken language in the world, whether through your professional life or by meeting other foreign expatriates.
+If you really want to make progress, here’s a word of advice: don’t just stick to the French.

 Add to your CV

 As we mentioned in the previous point, a foreign language is already a significant plus on your CV.
-But the experience itself is a professional enrichment and says a lot about your personality.
-This shows that you’re mobile, open-minded and not afraid of change– qualities that recruiters look for.
+But the experience itself represents a professional enrichment and says a lot about your personality.
+It shows that you’re mobile, open-minded and unafraid of change– qualities that recruiters look for.

 Seize new professional opportunities

-Employment in France is not at its best at the moment, and some countries are offering more opportunities to people with atypical backgrounds, or those who are simply too young to take up positions of responsibility in France, but who are ready to put their heart and soul into their work.
-If you’re unemployed, or a recent graduate, then going abroad can make it easier for you to find a job.
+Employment in France is not at its best at the moment, and some countries offer more opportunities for people with atypical backgrounds, or those who are simply too young to take up positions of responsibility in France, but who are ready to put their heart and soul into their work.
+If you’re unemployed, or a recent graduate, then going abroad can help you find a job more easily.

-If it’s your employer who suggests you move abroad for work, it’s probably to offer you a position with greater responsibilities or to move up in the hierarchy.
+If it’s your employer who’s suggesting you move abroad for work, it’s probably to offer you a position with greater responsibilities or to move up the hierarchy.
 Jump at the chance!
 To refuse would be to deprive yourself of an incredible opportunity to accelerate your career.

 A more attractive salary